Prepare for Your COVID-19 Vaccine Appointment

 What to know before you go

-You can help us keep the OhioHealth COVID-19 vaccine appointment process running smoothly by reviewing these policies and tips before you arrive for your appointment.
-We also explain what you can expect during and after your first or second appointment.
+You can help us keep the OhioHealth COVID-19 vaccine appointment process running smoothly by reviewing these policies and tips before you arrive.
+We also explain what you can expect with your first or second dose.

 If you have questions leading up to your appointment or need to reschedule, call (614) 533.6999 weekdays from 8 a.m. to 4 p.m.
-We also ask that you reschedule or cancel your appointment if you would prefer a different type of vaccine than what is currently available.
-OhioHealth is not able to choose the types of vaccine we receive.
+We also ask that you reschedule or cancel your appointment if you would prefer a different type of vaccine than Pfizer.

 Step 1: Check in for your appointment when you arrive.
 One of our associates will ask you a series of questions and provide you a vaccination record card.
 Your card will include your name, date of birth, the date, location and type of vaccine you will be getting (Pfizer, Moderna, or Johnson & Johnson).